Louise Worthington

 Hello and welcome to my website.

-My academic background is in both literature and psychology.
-I have worked in a variety of settings in my professional life, mainly in secondary and tertiary education as both a teacher and project manager.
-Now, when I'm not running a self-catering business or writing, I love to wild swim and run (well, jog these days).
-Having spent most of my life in rural Cheshire and Shropshire, I often draw on creepy woodlands, crumbling manor houses, and forgotten places where the past refuses to stay buried.
+I used to work in secondary and tertiary education as a teacher or project manager.
+Now, when I'm not running a self-catering business or writing, I love to walk our rescue dogs and run (well, jog these days).
+Having spent most of my life in rural Cheshire and Shropshire, I often draw on creepy woodlands, crumbling manor houses, and wild landscapes where the past refuses to stay buried.

 Books